luizbgomide/EclipsePhase2e-ptbr/src/12/16-physical-health.md

 ## Bleeding Out

 Biomorph characters who have suffered a wound and taken damage equal to or exceeding their Durability are in danger of bleeding to death.
 Make a SOM Check to self-stabilize; wound modifiers apply.
-Apply a +30 if healing spray, meds, or medichines are healing you.
+Apply a +30 if healing spray or meds are applied.
+Medichines automatically stabilize you and put you in stasis.
 If you fail, you incur 1 additional damage point per wound per action turn until you receive medical care or die.
 Others can attempt to stabilize you with a Medicine: Paramedic Test; the same modifiers apply.
 If successful, you no longer accumulate damage from bleeding out.

 ## Death Rating